Reviewing Black Diamond Group (BDIMF) & Its Rivals

 Black Diamond Group (OTCMKTS: BDIMF) is one of 23 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its peers?
 We will compare Black Diamond Group to related companies based on the strength of its profitability, valuation, institutional ownership, analyst recommendations, earnings, risk and dividends.

-This table compares Black Diamond Group and its peers revenue, earnings per share and valuation.
+This table compares Black Diamond Group and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue